Integrations//

 Issue: GitHub account not appearing in the list

-• Solution: Click "Refresh Account List" or ensure the Cremit GitHub App is properly installed in your GitHub account
+• Solution: Click "Refresh Account List" or verify that Cremit GitHub App is installed on your GitHub account

 Key Benefits